 When their hands finally made contact, the grip was tight and lasted far longer than the usual handshake.
 It went beyond the masculine sign of respect.
 It was as if they each knew it was something to hold dear because they might not get the chance to tell each other how treasured their time together had been.
 A bond had been created between the two.

-On the way out, Tom inquired about Mr. Smith’s health because he seemed to avoid the subject, and he also was in such good spirit that it did not seem to be serious.
+On the way out, Tom inquired about Mr. Smith’s health because he always avoided the subject, and he also was in such good spirit that it did not seem to be serious.
 He seemed to be fearless.

 She said that he had an inoperable brain tumor that had recently made him blind, and that he had a very limited time.
 Even though he had a terminal illness, he chose to put the needs of others first.
-He had obviously spent a lifetime making more deposits in his character account than withdrawals.
+This man, facing certain death, still found a way to see the positive things in life and share them for the benefit of someone else.
+He had a love for other that most people cannot conceive.
 Love is the light that overcomes the darkness of fear.
 There is tremendous happiness in making others happy, despite our own situations.
 Shared grief is half the sorrow, but happiness when shared, is doubled.